pmate1/foreo_task_new/README.md

 # foreo_task_new
-Task for junior data engineer
+The task for a junior data engineer

 - folder .idea contains files generated in pycharm project